Post No.: 0187

 Some people with mental health conditions, such as depression or anxiety, don’t want to take pharmaceutical medications – as in drugs – for various reasons, including fears that they could be addictive, they can cause major undesirable side-effects, or they would change their very personality or the mental parts that they want to keep intact to the point they will no longer be themselves anymore.
 These fears might result in them not wanting to even go see their general practitioner/primary care physician at all.

 Now it’d be wrong to generalise the various types of potential medications that can be prescribed (e.g. there are many different types of antidepressants for depression sufferers, including selective serotonin reuptake inhibitors (SSRIs) and serotonin and noradrenaline reuptake inhibitors (SNRIs), to name just a couple) but if a medication is to be prescribed by a respectable GP/PCP (with enough time per consultation) then their effects and potential side-effects should be discussed and made clear with each patient, the benefits would be deemed to outweigh the costs for the individual case, and each patient should be periodically checked up to see if that’s still the case.
 Medications don’t always work for everybody and therefore aren’t right for everybody, but they do help enormously for many.
+(Note that there is no evidence to suggest that depression is caused by low serotonin levels.
+Despite this, some people with depression will find that SSRI and SNRI medications help lessen their depressive symptoms.
+This is analogous to people experiencing pain relief after taking paracetamol, but this doesn’t mean that pain is caused by low paracetamol levels in the brain.)

 But if one still really wants to avoid pharmaceutical treatments or medications, or one has tried them before but they didn’t work, or the benefits personally didn’t outweigh the unwanted side-effects, or one needs something more – there are many other kinds of potential treatments too.
 Some that are offered by mental health services have been discussed in Post No.: 0175 already so won’t be repeated here.
 But there are even more avenues one could explore too.
 For instance, there are psychosocial solutions, which are arguably safer and more effective for some types and some severities of conditions e.g. for milder cases of depression – joining a social games club, walking in the park amongst nature, even tidying and/or improving the house, or educating family and friends so that they’re more understanding and can treat a sufferer more considerately (because people can, not intentionally, say and do things that don’t help a sufferer).
 Psychosocial solutions are possibly safer and more effective because the causes of mental health problems are often largely social and environmental rather than purely biological.